Cheer-Lab/electrophysiology/README.md

 ![dwthht filtering](https://github.com/Cheer-Lab/Ephys/blob/master/filtEx.PNG)

+After noise is removed, analyses can begin.
+One of which is investigating the time-frequency content of LFPs.
+This can be done through a Short Time Fourier Transform (STFT) which is a fixed window fourier transform, or via a Continuous Wavelet Transform which utilizes adaptive windowing for a more detailed representation of time-frequency content.
 Below is an example of time frequency content of a local field potential derived using the continuous wavelet transform.

 ![Continuous Wavelet Transform](https://github.com/Cheer-Lab/Ephys/blob/master/cwtEx.PNG)